You are here

 Most commonly we receive translations in the form of Microsoft Office (Word, Excel, PowerPoint etc.), Adobe InDesign and website files (XML, PHP, HTML etc.).

-Can you typeset my translation?
+Can you translate my PDF brochure?

 For further information visit our blog - What is DTP and why do I need it?